 - 1. The Year 7 induction programme, held in July for Year 6 students, sets out the expectations of students.
 Parents are also involved when they attend an evening meeting in July. - 2.
 The school works closely with all parents and values its contacts with them. - 3.
 Form Tutors in all years adopt a guidance role; praising good behaviour, setting standards and dealing with students' personal and behavioural problems - 4.
-Students are encouraged to gain a sense of belonging to a community and to develop good patterns of behaviour by involving themselves in a range of activities: after school clubs, house events, extra-curricular activities, sporting activities, assemblies, leadership programmes, School Council, etc.
+Students are encouraged to develop good patterns of behaviour by involving themselves in a range of activities: House events, extra-curricular activities, sporting activities, assemblies, School Council, etc.

-Effective Date : 9 March 2017
+Effective Date : 2 nd July 2020

-Last modified : 2 March 2017
+Last modified: 2 nd July 2020

-Document no : SP 05.10/002
+Document no: SP 05.1 10.003

-Replaces Version : 28 June 2012
+Replaces Version: 9 th March 2017

-Approved:
+Approved: Governors

-Governors - Curriculum & Pupil Welfare Committee 9/3/17 Page 5 of 12
+- Curriculum & Pupil

+Welfare Committee Page 5 of

+2 nd July 2020 11

 - 5. Our annual Prizegiving ceremony rewards students who have shown good effort and attitude as well as those who have achieved academically. - 6.
 Positions of responsibility are recognised publicly Silver Badges, House Captains, Form Prefects, Games Captains, Librarians, Form Captains, School Council Representatives and Year 9 "Buddies".
-Students holding these positions are presented with a badge of office in an assembly or meeting. - House points are awarded for helping staff and making a positive contribution to the school above and beyond what would normally be expected.
+Students holding these positions are presented with a badge of office in an assembly or meeting. - 7.
+House points are awarded for helping staff and making a positive contribution to the school above and beyond what would normally be expected.
 Postcards are sent home to parents of girls who achieve a 20 House Point tally. - 8.
 Each department uses a reward system to encourage and award progress and effort in individual subjects.
 The rewards include certificates, prizes, stickers, letters home, etc